WellsRC/Optimizing-COVID19-Quarantine-and-Testing-Strategies/README.md

 This script generates the figures for the secondary number of cases post-quarantine and probability of post-quarantine transmission when entering quarantine through contact tracing, with 22.6% infections being asymptomatic
 ### FigureS24_S25
 This script generates the figures for the probability of post-quarantine transmission when entering quarantine not through contact tracing, as well as through contact tracing, assuming transmisison post-quarantine is Poisson distributed
+## Functions
+### BaselineParameters
+Returns the baseline parameters for the analysis
+### DurationInfected
+The duration in which a contact of a symptomatic index case has been infected for
+### FigureChart
+Generates the Figure chart for the Secondary infections post quarantine and equivialent duration of quaratnine with testing to a duration of quarantine with no testing, assuming delay from sample to result is irrelevant
+### FigureChartDelay
+Generates the Figure chart for the Secondary infections post quarantine and equivialent duration of quaratnine with testing to a duration of quarantine with no testing, assuming one day delay from sample to result
+### InfectiousnessfromInfection
+The temporal number of secondary infections post-quarantine given no testing
+### InfectiousnessfromInfectionTestingEntry
+The temporal number of secondary infections post-quarantine given single test time (does both entry/exit)
+### InfectiousnessfromInfectionTestingEntryExit
+The temporal number of secondary infections post-quarantine given timing of two tests
+### InfectiousnessfromInfectionTestingMultiple
+The temporal number of secondary infections post-quarantine given timing of multiple tests
+### PDFavgIncubation
+The distribution of the incubation period of 8.29 days
+### PDFavgIncubation_Alt
+The distribution of the incubation period of 5.2 days
+### Probability_Onward
+The probability of psot-quarantine transmission given how secondafy cases are distributed
+### RiskChart
+Generates the Figure chart for the probabaility of post quarantine trasnmisison, assuming delay from sample to result is negligible
+### RiskChartDelay
+Generates the Figure chart for the probabaility of post quarantine trasnmisison, assuming one day delay from sample to result
+### SensitivityTimeSamp
+Temporal sensitiviity of the RT-PCR assay starting one day from symptom onset for an incubatino period of 7.76 days
+### SensitivityvsViralLoad
+The sensitiviity of the RT-PCR assay given the viral load (sigmoidal Hill function)
+### TimeInfection
+The time in which a contact was infected from a symptomatic index case
+### ViralShedding_Asymptomatic
+The infectity profile of an asymptomatic individual (independent of R0)
+### ViralShedding_Symptomatic
+The infectity profile of an symptomatic individual (independent of R0)
 ## MAT files
 ### TableData_A
 The data for region A